souravsuvarna/WhatsApp-Chat-Analyzer-and-Visualizer-Web-Application/README.md

 ## **Project Status**:-

-Trained the model with 4 different patterns, working on the same to add more.
+We Trained the model with 4 different patterns & working on the same to add more.